tweag/nickel/README.md

     language with object-oriented features, among which inheritance is similar to Nickel's merge system.
 One big difference with Nickel is the absence of typing.
+- [KCL](https://kcl-lang.io/) is a typed configuration language whose validation is based on object-oriented schemas that can be extended through inheritance.
+    Unlike the languages above, its evaluation is strict.
 - [Pulumi](https://www.pulumi.com/) is not a language in itself, but a cloud tool (like Terraform) where you can use your preferred language for describing your infrastructure.
 This is a different approach to the problem,